VISIT THE NORTH OF PORTUGAL FROM PORTO

 If you visit the Douro between September and October, it is harvest time and you can witness this tradition that has passed from generation to generation.

 The historic towns of Minho

-In Braga The Guimaraes it's just 25 kilometers.
+From Braga to Guimarães it is only 25 kilometers.
 In the city that was the birthplace of Portugal and the European Capital of Culture, start with the historic center that UNESCO classified as a World Heritage Site in 2001.
 The city was able to harmoniously combine medieval heritage with baroque avenues and more modern neighborhoods.
-In the historic center is the castle of Guimaraes and the Palace of the Dukes of Bragança, mandatory stops.
+In the historic center are the Guimarães castle and the Palace of the Dukes of Bragança, mandatory stops.
 The 12th century São Miguel church is another place to visit, not least because it is said that it was there that D. Afonso Henriques, the first king of Portugal was baptized.
 The Sanctuary of Nossa Senhora da Penha is also worth a visit and from the top of the Serra de Santa Catarina, the view over Guimarães is privileged.
 Back in the city center, have lunch or dinner at one of the restaurants in the square of Nossa Senhora da Oliveira, where the church with the same name and the Padrão do Salado is located.
-Try the traditional rojões à minhota and end the meal with a slice of Toucinho-do-Céu.
+Try the traditional rojões à minhota and end the meal with a slice of bacon.
 Accompany the meal with a good local Vinho Verde.

 Gerês National Park

 This National Park is undoubtedly one of the wonders of Portugal, a true natural sanctuary with landscapes where the different shades of green are only interrupted by waterfalls, the river or the animals in their natural habitat.
 With an area of more than 70,000 hectares, Portugal's only national park is located on the border between Minho and Galicia.